Fulminazzo/StrippedBroadcast/README.md

 ## API

 I honestly have no idea of how this Plugin API could be implemented, but I'm very curious to see what the developers will be able to create.
 Anyway, after importing the Plugin into your project, you are ready to begin.
-Two classes will be of your interest:
+Three classes will be of your interest:

-#### StrippedBroadcast
+### StrippedBroadcast

-The class StrippedBroadcast contains the static method `sendStrippedBroadcast`.
+The StrippedBroadcast class contains the static method `sendStrippedBroadcast`.
 This will send the given message (it can be a string, a list of strings or even an array) to the list of players specified.
 An example is:

 ```java
 String[] strings = new String[]{"This", "is", "a", "cool", "message"};
 StrippedBroadcastEvent.sendStrippedBroadcast(Bukkit.getOnlinePlayers(), strings);
 ```

-#### StrippedBroadcastEvent
+### StrippedBroadcastEvent

 The StrippedBroadcastEvent is an event called anytime a message is sent using the Plugin Command or the Methods.
 It contains two variables: a list of involved players and the message sent.